 For answers, one must turn to what’s known as “private international law.”
 A bit of a misnomer, the field actually consists of the domestic laws of every nation (and sometimes of states within nations) that apply to disputes between private parties of different countries, all interlaced with myriad regional or global agreements that seek to harmonize or coordinate procedural and substantive rules that apply in such situations.

-It’s a sprawling and tangled thicket, but Ferrari and three colleagues have gone a long way toward taming it, co-editing a four-volume Encyclopedia of Private International Law that was published last fall.
+It’s a sprawling and tangled thicket, but Ferrari and three colleagues have gone a long way toward taming it, co-editing a four-volume Encyclopedia of Private International Law that was published in Fall 2017.
 The aim, Ferrari says, was to create a “first-of-its-kind resource that sheds light on the current status of private international law around the globe and provides unique insight into how it is affected by globalization and increased regional integration.”

 The compendium’s usefulness as a resource is already drawing recognition.
-This month the American Society of International Law (ASIL) announced it would award the encyclopedia its 2018 Certificate of Merit for High Technical Craftsmanship and Utility to Practicing Lawyers and Scholars.
+In January the American Society of International Law (ASIL) announced it would award the encyclopedia its 2018 Certificate of Merit for High Technical Craftsmanship and Utility to Practicing Lawyers and Scholars.
 In a memorandum, ASIL’s Book Awards Committee stated, “The value and timeliness of this work to academics, international lawyers and others is difficult to over-state.”

 Some basic metrics capture the scope of the undertaking.
 The encyclopedia’s four volumes comprise 4,184 pages and more than two million words.
 (An online version is available.)
 Topic entries—247 in all—address areas such as child adoption, freight forwarding contracts, expropriation, and nuclear liability (source of the hypothetical above), while 80 national reports summarize the private international law regimes of as many countries.
 Some 195 authors from 57 countries contributed material.